Parikshit-Vyas/webd-concepts/README.md

 ## Spring Boot

 ### Bean and IOC container
 Bean can be considered as an object.
+Spring IOC container contains all the beans.

 ### Basic back end :
 Models of items (class ) -> DAO layer (interface + class implementing it ..
 CRUD operations on DB ) -> service layer ( Business logic ) -> API layer (contains GET , POST , PUT methods)